Afolabi-1/alx-interview/0x09-island_perimeter/README.md

 # Island Perimeter

-This project contains interview coding challenges.
+This project was created by Adetunji Afolabi

 ## Tasks To Complete